nawabahmadreshi/documentation/pages/features/journeys.md

 ### Trigger a Journey by Firing an Event

-If you block or programatically close a Journey, then you can also trigger a Journey to show by firing the following event:
+If you block or programatically close a Journey via the calls above, then you can trigger a Journey to show by firing the following event:

 {% highlight javascript %}
 branch.track('pageview');
 {% endhighlight %}

-Note: If a user has dismissed a Journey in the past, then firing the aforementioned event will not override a user's preference.
+**Note:** If a user has closed a Journey in the past, then firing the aforementioned event will not override a user's preference.

 ### Listen to Journeys lifecycle events